Fix Your Fat Fighting Hormones Day 6: Cortisol

 Increases in belly fat and possible loss of muscle mass are two imbalance symptoms attributed to an imbalance of cortisol.
 When cortisol levels are high for long periods of time, your body can store food as fat and refuse to burn the fat that you do have.
 Essentially, your body is saving fuel.

-- Try anti-stress supplements.
-If you’re not getting the vitamins and minerals you need through quality nutrition (B vitamins, calcium, magnesium, chromium and zinc) consider taking a supplement.
+If you’re not getting the vitamins and minerals you need through quality nutrition (B vitamins, calcium, magnesium, chromium and zinc), consider taking a supplement.
 Even a multivitamin may be helpful.
-Other helpful supplements include antioxidants like vitamin C, alpha lipoic acid, grapeseed extract, and Co Q 10.
+Other helpful supplements include antioxidants like vitamin C, alpha lipoic acid, grapeseed extract, and CoQ10.
 Some research also shows that adaptogen herbs like ginseng, astragalus, eleuthero, schizandra, Tulsi (holy basil) rhodiola and ashwagandha help the body cope with the side effects of stress and rebalance the metabolism.
-These supplement and herbs will not only lower cortisol levels but they will also help you decrease the effects of stress on the body by boosting the immune system as you work towards optimal hormonal balance.
+These supplements and herbs will not only lower cortisol levels but they will also help you decrease the effects of stress on the body by boosting the immune system as you work towards optimal hormonal balance.

 Catch up on the Hormone Series here!